NamTran99/NewSwiftMail/docs/architecture/adr/0006-white-label-architecture.md

 ### Application Modules

-There will be 2 separate modules for each of the two applications: **Thunderbird for Android** will be located in `app-thunderbird` and **K-9 Mail** in `app-k9mail`.
+There will be 2 separate modules for each of the two applications: **Thunderbird for Android** will be located in `app-thunderbird` and **Easy Mail** in `app-k9mail`.
 These modules will contain app-specific implementations, configurations, resources, and startup logic.
 They should solely depend on the `app-common` module for shared functionalities and may selectively integrate other modules when needed to configure app-specific functionality.

 ### App Common Module